Foreword

 Under special circumstances a limited number of properly qualified persons may be admitted as special students to courses offered by the School of Medicine.
 Special students will not ordinarily be accepted for enrollment in the required courses leading to the M.D. degree.
 Exceptions to this policy require the approval of the Vice Dean for Education.
 Credit will not be given for such work toward the M.D. degree in this school.

 Students enrolled in other medical schools who desire clinical clerkships in the School of Medicine are advised that the School reserves the right to strictly evaluate the pre-clinical and clinical education provided by the applicant’s own school.
 Moreover, since clerkship opportunities are necessarily limited, the School must give first consideration to placement of its own students.
-As a general rule, clerkships are limited to students in LCME-approved schools.
+As a general rule, clerkships are limited to students in LCME or COCA approved schools.
 Visiting students are also accepted for research opportunities.
-Enrollment of visiting students is usually limited to one four week period per academic year.
+Enrollment of visiting students is usually limited to one four-week period per academic year.

 Information on application, fees, and health insurance requirements may be obtained from the Office of the Registrar.